-Once again, with the help of statisticians it looks reasonably good on paper.
+Once again, with the help of statisticians, it looks reasonably good on paper.
 Furthermore, it does actually work for some patients.
 However, the medical literature quotes very high success rates.
 Again they are talking about a satisfactory erection to “complete the proverbial act.”.

 That being said, let me break this down for you into something that is more realistic and understandable.
-As a urologic surgeon, physician, etc. I do not worry as much about how a product works on paper and with the help of a statistician what is the P value etc. What I really want to know is……did it work?
+As a urologic surgeon, physician, etc. I do not worry as much about how a product works on paper and with the help of a statistician what is the P-value etc. What I really want to know is……did it work?
 Did you like it?
 Would you recommend it to your best friend or brother?
 Will you use it again?

 So here is an example of how these injections really work for patients with erectile dysfunction.
 We are talking about “EDEX”, “Caverject”, “Trimix”, “Quadmix”, “Bimix”.
 The good news is a small bottle of some of these mixtures may last you between ten to twenty uses per bottle and one bottle is about the cost of one Viagra pill.
-So injection therapy, for the most part is much more cost effective.
+So injection therapy, for the most part, is much more cost-effective.

-That being said, I break down the true success rate somewhat different than how the literature reports the success rate.
+That being said, I break down the true success rate somewhat differently than how the literature reports the success rate.
 First, how many patients do you think will absolutely not consider sticking a needle in their penis?
 A very conservative estimate is about fifty percent will no way even try this right off the bat.
 Of the patients that do try injections, probably half of those have discomfort and will not try it again after the test dose.
-Of the twenty five percent of the patients we have left, half of them cannot really stick a needle in their penis and inject the medication successfully.
+Of the twenty-five percent of the patients we have left, half of them cannot really stick a needle in their penis and inject the medication successfully.

 Now we are at about 12.5 % of the patients that actually can use the medication.
 A handful of those patients will develop what is known as “priapism” (their erection will not go away) and wind up in the emergency room and have to get a second erection to make their now unwanted erection go away.
 Of the remaining patients that actually use the medication successfully, most drop out after two years because of pain, scar tissue, bruising, etc.